Nine dead after earthquake hits Turkey-Iran border | DW | 23.02.2020

 A 5.7 magnitude quake has struck Iran's northwestern border with Turkey.
-Ankara says 9 people have been killed in Turkey, while Iran is still assessing damage and casualties.
+Ankara says nine people have been killed in Turkey, while Iran is still assessing damage and casualties.

 Nine people, including three children, have died following a 5.7 magnitude earthquake that struck the Turkey-Iran border region early on Sunday, Turkey's interior minister Suleyman Soylu said.